 Some Move entries include a Height value in parentheses, such as Move 1 (Height 2).
 The Height value provided permits the entity to freely Move across section borders having a Height value equal to or less than the value in the Move entry.
 An entity that makes such a Move in a downward direction suffers no falling damage.
 If the Height value of the section border exceeds the Height value in the Move entry, subtract the two and use the resulting number as the # for falling damage.
-For instance, if an entity moves downward across a Height 3 section border with a Move 1 (Height 2) entry, the entity would suffer 1d4 falling damage.
+For instance, if an entity moves downward across a Height 3 section border with a Move 1 (Height 2) entry, the entity would suffer falling damage from Height 1.

 An entity cannot Move upward if the Height value of the Move entry is less than the Height value of the section border.
 Move entries that lack Height values, including most base movement, is presumed to have a Height value of 0.

 See also: Climbing